Graham Phillips (blogger): 2014–2021

-In early October 2018, Phillips disrupted a press conference with Bellingcat founder Eliot Higgins, accusing him of being a 'NATO agent', and insulting him.
+In early October 2018, Phillips disrupted a press conference with Bellingcat founder Eliot Higgins, accusing him of being a 'NATO agent', and insulting his integrity.
 Later in October 2018, Phillips released a documentary on his YouTube channel, accusing the Ukrainian nationalist politician Stepan Bandera of being a Nazi.
 He then travelled to Bandera's grave, in Munich, tearing down Ukrainian flags which had been placed there and placing a placard on the grave reading "Ukrainian Nazi Stepan Bandera is buried here".
 In response to Phillips' actions, Ukrainian nationalist MP Ihor Mosiychuk stated “This monster (Phillips) should live in constant fear, because if European law enforcement officers do not come after him, then Ukrainian nationalists will come after him.”
 The incident was investigated by the Munich Police Department; however, no charges were presented against Phillips.
 Further, in October 2018, in Vienna, Phillips was accused by the then Ukrainian ambassador to Austria Olexander Scherba of coming to his premises, calling him a 'fascist', and attempting to provoke him into a fight.
+In November 2018 Phillips was banned from Twitter.
+Late 2018 saw Phillips once again reporting from Donbas.

 In 2019, Phillips went to Kosovo, recording videos in which he called the country a terrorist state, the Kosovo Liberation Army a "terrorist organization", and Ramush Haradinaj, Hashim Thaçi and other Kosovar leaders "war criminals and terrorists", which sparked outrage in Kosovo.
 Phillips received death threats for his comments and was banned from Kosovo for life.
 Phillips then did video reports from Serbia, which were critical of the NATO bombing of Yugoslavia.
 Also in 2019, Phillips was doing videos from the British overseas territory of Gibraltar.
 In 2019 Phillips did another reportage project from Russian-occupied Crimea, being the only western journalist to film at a public tour of the Black Sea Fleet, including the Moskva, which would be sunk by Ukrainian forces three years later.
 In 2019 film Opolchenochka (Militia Girl), one of the characters, journalist Michael Felps, is based on Phillips.
 Later in 2019 saw Phillips back reporting in Donbas.
 Phillips went to enthusiastically report on the first train on the Crimean Bridge, before going to do video reports from Vladivostok.